 Here is a visual overview of the ingredients in the recipe.
 Scroll down to the recipe at the bottom for quantities.

 - Cucumber: Use an English cucumber (about ¾ of a large cucumber) if possible as the seeds are smaller and less invasive.
 If you end up using an American Cucumber, slice the cucumber in half and use a spoon to remove the seeds before dicing and adding to the Tarator.
+You can peel the cucumber or keep it unpeeled if desired.

 - Garlic: Using fresh garlic, minced from garlic cloves, is the best option